-4.5 Derive Key

-This request is used to derive a symmetric key using a key or secret data that is already known to the key management system.
-It SHALL only apply to Managed Cryptographic Objects that have the Derive Key bit set in the Cryptographic Usage Mask attribute of the specified Managed Object (i.e., are able to be used for key derivation).
-If the operation is issued for an object that does not have this bit set, then the server SHALL return an error.
-For all derivation methods, the client SHALL specify the desired length of the derived key or secret using the Cryptographic Length attribute.
+4.5 Derive Key 1040 This request is used to derive a symmetric key or Secret Data object from a key or secret data that is 1041 Deleted: using 1042 already known to the key management system.
+The request SHALL only apply to Managed Deleted: It 1043 Cryptographic Objects that have the Derive Key bit set in the Cryptographic Usage Mask attribute of the 1044 specified Managed Object (i.e., are able to be used for key derivation).
+If the operation is issued for an 1045 object that does not have this bit set, then the server SHALL return an error.
+For all derivation methods, 1046 the client SHALL specify the desired length of the derived key or Secret Data object using the Deleted: secret 1047 Cryptographic Length attribute.
 If a key is created, then the client SHALL specify both its Cryptographic Length and Cryptographic Algorithm.
-If the specified length exceeds the output of the derivation method, then the server SHALL return an error.
-Clients MAY derive multiple keys and IVs by requesting the creation of a Secret Data object and specifying a Cryptographic Length that is the total length of the derived object.
-The length SHALL NOT exceed the length of the output returned by the chosen derivation method.

-The fields in the request specify the Unique Identifiers of the keys or secrets to be used for derivation (e.g., some derivation methods MAY require multiple keys or secrets to derive the result), the method to be used to perform the derivation, and any parameters needed by the specified method.
+If the specified length exceeds the output of the derivation method.
+1048 then the server SHALL return an error.
+Clients MAY derive multiple keys and IVs by requesting the 1049 1050 creation of a Secret Data object and specifying a Cryptographic Length that is the total length of the 1051 derived object.
+The length SHALL NOT exceed the length of the output returned by the chosen derivation 1052 method.
+1053 The fields in the request specify the Unique Identifiers of the keys or Secret Data objects to be used for Deleted: secrets 1054 derivation (e.g., some derivation methods MAY require multiple keys or Secret Data objects to derive the Deleted: secrets result), the method to be used to perform the derivation, and any parameters needed by the specified 1055 1056 method.
 The method is specified as an enumerated value.
 Currently defined derivation methods include: